t-me/DirectAdmin-Certificate-Manager/README.md

  * SSL Cert install Step 3 : If Everything is Correct remove the .well-know directory.
  * SSL Cert install Step 4 : Enable SSL When it is not enabled (DA API)

-### Why i created DireactAdmin Certificate Manager?
+### Why i created DirectAdmin Certificate Manager?
 Because of a simple interface to see if my websites hava a SSL Certificate and till when are the valid.

 ####  Thanks to